 LINDSEY: So I’ve got two kids now, one just turned two and then she’s four months old.
 And definitely when I was looking at my career path, well, for one, I always just wanted my own business.
 I feel like it’s in my blood.
 A lot of my family members have been entrepreneurs and I wanted freedom.
 I wanted the ability to, if I’m having a day where I need to be with my kids, I can be with my kids.
 And if I’m having a day where I want to work and I want to hold my baby while I’m feeding my baby, I can do that, you know?

 And so the hard work that was put in really in the very beginning, I know we’re still kind of at the beginning, but the first few years, working seven days a week was no issue because I’m like, oh, this is nothing.
 I’m building something to give me freedom later on.
 So it’s definitely paid off.

 It helps me, I think, also relate to students in a different way.
-Like a new challenge, a new thing I have to juggle in my life and still make it to the yoga mat and learn new things about myself through the yoga practice that helps me being a mom and owning a business.
+Like a new challenge, a new thing I have to juggle in my life, still make it to the yoga mat, and learn new things about myself through the yoga practice that helps me being a mom and owning a business.

 EMILY: Entrepreneurship means something different for everyone.
 In a recent study where Yelp connected with women business owners, to learn about their reasons for choosing entrepreneurship, Lindsey’s response sums up a few of the top responses.
 A passion for something where it’s a good or a service offered, as well as making your own rules, and more importantly as a mom, setting your own hours.
 When Lindsey first started Ritual it was long days and nights, working seven days a week.
 As she grew her business and brand, and expanded to multiple locations, the systems she put in place and the legwork she did to hire like minded team members has allowed her to step away from the day to day and be a mother first, while the yoga studios continue to serve their customers and clients.

 We're sorry you didn't find this post valuable.